Andhra Sahitya Parishad plates of Śaktivarman

 III.

-The fearless-hearted lord who with his own flashing sword gleefully caused the uppermost member (head) of King (rājan) Maṅgi to topple from his body to the field of battle as lightning [causes] the summit [to topple] from a towering mountain to the earth; [and who, by] intrepidly driving the one named the Kannara [along] with Śaṁkila from the spacious inhabited land into the badland (durgama) [and] pressing them swiftly into a forest fire (dāva), protected the one named Baddega.↓2
+The fearless-hearted lord who with his own flashing sword gleefully caused the uppermost member (head) of King (rājan) Maṅgi to topple from his body to the field of battle as lightning [causes] the summit [to topple] from a towering mountain to the earth; who [by] intrepidly driving the one named the Kannara [along] with Śaṁkila from the spacious inhabited land into the badlands (durgama) [and] pressing them swiftly into a forest fire (dāva), protected the one named Baddega.

 IV.

-That majestic King Vijayāditya (III, Guṇaga) enjoyed (bhuj-) the earth for forty and four years together with his four brothers.↓3
+That majestic King Vijayāditya (III, Guṇaga) enjoyed (bhuj-) the earth for forty and four years together with his four brothers.↓2

 V.